aminezouari52/telemedicine-website/README.md

 git clone https://github.com/aminezouari52/telemedecine-app.git
 ```

+Create the `.env` files

+- navigate to the `apps/backend` and `apps/frontend` folders
-Create a `.env` file, use `.env.example` as an example
+- use `.env.example` as an example

+Navigate to the directory

 ```bash
 cd telemedecine-app
 ```

-Use the package manager [pnpm](https://pnpm.io/) to install and run the project the Telemedecin App.
+Use the package manager [pnpm](https://pnpm.io/) to install and run the project.

 ```bash
 pnpm install